 Manegdbzanga "Développement pour Tous"

-This profile was prepared when Mouni Ouédraogo was elected to the Ashoka Fellowship in 1997.
+This description of Mouni Ouédraogo's work was prepared when Mouni Ouédraogo was elected to the Ashoka Fellowship in 1997.

 Mouni Ouédraogo (Burkina Faso 1997) builds effective community management through a process that stands on three legs: literacy-based acquisition of knowledge and skills, economic activities, and institution building.